Read-Lab-Confederation/nyc-subway-anthrax-study/README.md

 |  SRR1749070-5.0x_1 |               1153               |
 |  SRR1749070-5.0x_2 |               1158               |

+For those control samples that didn't had any Anthrax reads (0X coverage), none of the Anthrax-specific 31-mers were matched, a result that is expected.
+Similarily, the number of 31-mers matched to the Anthrax 31-mers were directly proportional to the coverage or the amount of B. anthracis reads present in those samples.
+From Table 2 we may infer that to detect the presence of Anthrax, there should be atleast 0.01X coverage of B. anthracis reads in the sample, which can be considered as the minimum threshold for Anthrax detection using 31-mers.

 #### Table 3: Summary of the non-zero counts of the 1793 Anthrax-specific 31-mers that were queried against all the 31-mers generated for each of the B. cereus control samples